 Cash is comprised of cash on deposit with financial institutions.
 The Company classifies highly liquid investments with original maturities of three months or less from the date of purchase as cash equivalents.
 As of December 31, 2017 and December 31, 2016, the Company held no cash equivalents.
 The Company places its cash with high credit quality institutions to minimize credit risk exposure.
 Cash pledged to the Company as collateral is unrestricted in use and, accordingly, is included as a component of "Cash and cash equivalents" on the consolidated balance sheets.
-Any cash held by the Company as collateral is included in the "Due to broker" line item on the consolidated balance sheets and in cash flows from financing activities on the consolidated statement of cash flows.
-Any cash due to the Company in the form of principal payments is included in the "Due from broker" line item on the consolidated balance sheets and in cash flows from operating activities on the consolidated statement of cash flows.
+Any cash held by the Company as collateral is included in the "Due to broker" line item on the consolidated balance sheets and in cash flows from financing activities on the consolidated balance sheets and in cash flows from broker" line item on the consolidated balance sheets and in cash flows from operating activities on the consolidated statement of cash flows.